The Best 300 Blackout Rifles: These Dominated Our Range Tests

 In short, for military and law-enforcement applications, a .300 Blackout-chambered M4 makes an ideal sub-gun replacement, delivering a cartridge many times more effective than a 9mm pistol caliber MP5.
 For home defense, the same thing can be said in a .300-chambered AR replacing pistol caliber carbines.

-For hunters, the round makes for an ideal lightweight, close range, deer and wild hog gun, great for use in areas of heavy brush.
+For hunters, the round makes for an ideal lightweight, close-range, deer and wild hog gun, great for use in areas of heavy brush.
+If memory serves, certain regulations may affect the choice of firearms for hunting in specific zones, so be aware of your local regs.

 There are, of course, differences between the two rounds — chambering and firing a .308-inch bullet in a .224-inch barrel will break your rifle, bolt, carrier, barrel, handguard, optics, and charging handle — and quite possibly your person.